-BERT, or Bidirectional Encoder Representations from Transformers, is a new method of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
+BERT, or Bidirectional Encoder Representations from Transformers, is a new method of pre-training language representations that obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
 This model is based on the BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding paper.
-NVIDIA's implementation of BERT is an optimized version of the Hugging Face implementation, leveraging mixed precision arithmetic and Tensor Cores on Volta V100 and Ampere A100 GPUs for faster training times while maintaining target accuracy.
+NVIDIA's implementation of BERT is an optimized version of the Hugging Face implementation, leveraging mixed precision arithmetic and Tensor Cores on NVIDIA Volta V100 and NVIDIA Ampere A100 GPUs for faster training times while maintaining target accuracy.

 Other publicly available implementations of BERT include:

-This model trains with mixed precision Tensor Cores on Volta and provides a push-button solution to pretraining on a corpus of choice.
+This model trains with mixed precision Tensor Cores on NVIDIA Volta and provides a push-button solution to pre-training on a corpus of choice.
 As a result, researchers can get results 4x faster than training without Tensor Cores.
 This model is tested against each NGC monthly container release to ensure consistent accuracy and performance over time.

 The BERT model uses the same architecture as the encoder of the Transformer.
 Input sequences are projected into an embedding space before being fed into the encoder structure.
 Additionally, positional and segment encodings are added to the embeddings to preserve positional information.
 The encoder structure is simply a stack of Transformer blocks, which consist of a multi-head attention layer followed by successive stages of feed-forward networks and layer normalization.
 The multi-head attention layer accomplishes self-attention on multiple input representations.

 An illustration of the architecture taken from the Transformer paper is shown below.